-- Are committed developing a robust culture of vigilance - Build resilience raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe
+- Are committed to developing a robust culture of vigilance and challenge - Build resilience by raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe - Establish a safe environment in which children can learn and develop within an ethos of openness and where children are taught to treat each other with respect, to feel safe, to have a voice and know that they will be listened to - Support vulnerable pupils who have been abused, who have witnessed violence towards others or who may be vulnerable to abuse

-- Establish a safe environment in which children can learn and develop within an ethos of openness, are taught to treat each other with respect, to feel safe, to have a voice and are listened to - Support vulnerable pupils including those who have been abused, have witnessed violence towards others or who may be vulnerable to abuse - Prevent unsuitable people from working with children by ensuring we practise safer recruitment in checking the suitability of staff, including supply staff and volunteers to work with children and in maintaining an active vigilance thereafter, in line with our safeguarding culture.
+• Prevent unsuitable people from working with children by ensuring we practise safer recruitment in checking the suitability of all school staff, including supply staff and volunteers, to work with children and maintain an active ongoing vigilance thereafter, in line with our safeguarding culture.

-We will follow the procedures set out by Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children, 2018 and Keeping Children Safe in Education (KCSiE) 2021 by knowing and understanding that:
+We will follow the procedures set out by Staffordshire Safeguarding Children's Board, Working Together to Safeguard Children, 2018 and KCSiE 2022 by knowing and understanding that:

-- Safeguarding and promoting the welfare of children is everyone's responsibility and the voice of the child is evident; - Everyone who comes into contact with children and their families has a role to play; - Everyone should ensure that their approach is child-centred considering, at all times, what is in the best interests of the child; - By establishing a safe environment, we enable our children to learn and develop within an ethos of openness; - No single practitioner can have the full picture of a child's needs and circumstances; - If children and families are to receive the right help at the right time, everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action; - The importance of providing children with a balanced curriculum including PHSE, healthy relationship education, online safety, sexting, peer on peer abuse, as well as County Lines, contextualised issues and Child Criminal Exploitation.
-Also, supporting this with online activities, enabling them to enhance their safeguarding skills and knowledge whilst understanding the risks. - Offering children a balanced curriculum, including PSHE, healthy relationship education, online safety and advice on the dangers of sexting; - Offering children and young people a balanced curriculum through online activities, enabling them to enhance their safeguarding skills and knowledge whilst understanding the risks; - Understanding that no single professional can have the full picture of a child's needs and circumstances.
-Everyone who comes into contact with children and their family has a role to play in identifying concerns, sharing information and taking prompt action; - Ensuring as a school that we have awareness of our staff's knowledge and understanding, and that we embed safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our school practice.
+- Safeguarding and promoting the welfare of children is everyone's responsibility and the voice of the child is evident; - Everyone who comes into contact with children and their families has a role to play; - Everyone should ensure that their approach is child-centred considering, at all times, what is in the best interests of the child; - By establishing a safe environment, we enable our children to learn and develop within an ethos of openness; - No single practitioner can have the full picture of a child's needs and circumstances; - If children and families are to receive the right help at the right time, everyone who comes into contact with children and their families has a role to play in identifying concerns, sharing information and taking prompt action so as to enable our children and young people to have the best outcomes; - It is important to provide children with a balanced curriculum, including PSHE and healthy relationship education which covers online safety, sexting, child on child abuse, as well as abuse outside the home, County Lines, contextualised safeguarding issues and Child Criminal Exploitation, including Child Sexual Exploitation (CSE).
+In addition, it is important to support this with online activities, which enable children to enhance their safeguarding skills and knowledge whilst understanding the risks; - We must have awareness of our staff's knowledge and understanding, and that we must embed safeguarding through clear systems of communication and Continuous Professional Development (CPD) so that safeguarding is a robust element of our school practice.